glacials/cins548/README.md

 # cins548

+## To Do
+1. Give users the ability to update and change ALL of their private information.
+2. Create the ability to reset passwords via challenge question.
+3. Give admins the ability to edit all information that belongs to registered users.

 ## db.sql
 MOST sample accounts in this database dump contain the password 'password'.
 Each User object also contains two reset columns, question and answer.